Testing in high-dimensional spiked models: Links to statistical problems

-Without loss of generality, we may assume that $\Sigma=I_{p}$.
+Without loss of generality (wlog), we may assume that $\Sigma=I_{p}$.
 Then under the null, the data are isotropic noise, whereas under the alternative, the first principal component explains a larger portion of the variation than the other principal components.
-We therefore label Case 1 as the `principal components analysis' (PCA) case.

 The null and the alternative hypotheses can be formulated in terms of the spectral `spike' parameter $\theta$ as